btroop/btroop/docs/README.md

 >
 >
   ><b>OKR, data, reporting and tooling management for cross-org PMO</b>
-  >- Influenced corporate strategy by facilitating the development of organization-wide OKRs for 10 different programs scoped to 10, 1 and 1/2 year time frames and by leading the OKR rollout across the company's 14 major business groups
+  >- Influenced corporate strategy by facilitating the development of organization-wide OKRs for 10 different sustainability programs scoped to 10, 1 and 1/2 year time frames and by leading the OKR rollout across the company's 14 major business groups
   >- Implemented program processes to incrase
   >- Guided client
   >- Improved PMO efficiency by designing and building a business-focused process for collecting and managing Organized business-side intake and management process around tooling requests so that ideas were vetted and mature when handing to technical product and development teams for building